-The Lake County Health Department has developed emergency preparedness plans which allow the health department to move quickly to identify the emergency or disease, its possible source and to minimize the risk to
+The Florida Department of Health in Lake County has developed emergency preparedness plans which allow the health department to move quickly to identify the emergency or disease, its possible source and to minimize the risk to

 Quick LinksExtreme Heat http://emergency.cdc.gov/disasters/extremeheat/

 Food, Water, Sanitation & Hygiene http://emergency.cdc.gov/disasters/foodwater/

 Returning Home After a Disaster http://emergency.cdc.gov/disasters/returnhome.asp